6 Things NOT to do in Bali

 1) Drug taking in Bali is a huge no no!!

 Is definitely on top of the list of things not to do.
 Need I say more, don’t even think about it, let’s just leave it at that.
 It’s a real serious crime and if you even remotely think that you can get away with bringing it into the country and using it don’t.
 If you are thinking about buying drugs over there to party with, again do not do it as the consequences are far too severe.
 The guys selling you the drugs are often working as police.
 There is no way of telling.
-Drug taking is Bali is common and people do it as they do anywhere in the world, but Bali as the rest of Indonesia has the death penalty for drug smuggling and possession so be warned.
+Drug taking in Bali is common and people do it as they do anywhere in the world, but Bali like the rest of Indonesia has the death penalty for drug smuggling and possession so be warned.
 If someone offers you drugs anywhere; on the beach, street, in a club, bar or in a shop just walk away.
 So many Aussies have been caught trying to smuggle drugs in and out of the island as well as possessing them.
 Even the smallest quantity you may have on you, that you may feel is harmless, can bring about lengthy jail terms.
 See what the Australian Government Smart Traveller website says about this and it may change your mind: http://smartraveller.gov.au/Countries/asia/south-east/pages/indonesia.aspx#laws

 2) Taxis without meters

 There are thousands of them all over the island, especially the tourist areas of Seminyak, Petitenget, Oberoi, Kuta and Legian.
-But make sure that you go with a metered taxi.
+But make sure that you go in a metered taxi.
 Why?
-Because some drivers are going to try to charge you off meter and you might end up paying double or even triple the price.
+Because some drivers are going to try to charge you off the meter and you might end up paying double or even triple the price.
 If they come up to you and offer you a lift and give you a price, this is a good sign that they are out to rip you off.
-Go the local Bluebird Taxis and make sure as soon as you get in they turn on the meter.
+Go to the local Bluebird Taxis and make sure as soon as you get in they turn on the meter.
 You might even like to download the new Go Jek App ( Bali’s version of Uber ) and use this as opposed to getting a taxi.
-Here the Go Jek App on Apple.
+Here is the Go Jek App on Apple.
 Click here.

 3) Going nude on the beach

 Is not a good idea.
-Crossing the road for a quick bite to eat in your bikini might be ok in Sydney, Brisbane or Melbourne but in Bali it’s not on.
+Crossing the road for a quick bite to eat in your bikini might be ok in Sydney, Brisbane or Melbourne but in Bali, it’s not on.
 Going topless on a secluded beach is fine but once you exit the beach make sure you cover yourself up.
 Guys can wear speedos or boardshorts but again, once you leave the beach pop those boardies and bikini tops back on.

-4) Ceremonial hindu offerings are all over the place in Bali.
+4) Ceremonial Hindu offerings are all over the place in Bali.

-Three times daily the Balinese make offerings to their Gods and these tiny square shaped offerings are seen everywhere and I mean everywhere.
-There is no escaping them and what ever you do please avoid treading on them or riding over them with your bike.
+Three times daily the Balinese make offerings to their Gods and these tiny square-shaped offerings are seen everywhere and I mean everywhere.
+There is no escaping them and whatever you do please avoid treading on them or riding over them with your bike.
 These are not decorative pieces but are part of their religious daily rituals so please be mindful of this.
 You may like to watch them being placed on the ground, steps, doorway entrances, statues as the ceremony is quite wonderful.
 Be respectful when watching the locals place these and keep your distance.
 It’s fine to take photos if you like.

 5) Be respectful of local ceremonies